MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression: Simulations Results

 \subsection{Experimental Setup}

-The general pipeline includes tokenizing the training samples with the \texttt{MultiTok} and BERT tokenization schemes.
+The general pipeline includes tokenizing the training samples with the \texttt{MultiTok}, BERT, and GPT tokenization schemes.
 These tokens were then assigned corresponding random vector embedding and inputted to train a selected model for the textual binary classification task.

 \textbf{Training.} The datasets utilized in this section are the IMDB \cite{maas-EtAl:2011:ACL-HLT2011}, the sst2 \cite{socher-etal-2013-recursive}, and the AG-News \cite{Zhang2015CharacterlevelCN} datasets.
 The first two are collections of movie reviews, each annotated with a binary sentiment.
 The third is a set of news pieces from different categories.
 Our experiments were performed on Google Colab instances (Xeon Processors @2.3Ghz with 12GB of RAM).
 The selected model utilizes a random vector embedding of dimension $100$ per token.
-This is attached to a deep neural network with an LSTM layer and two hidden linear layers with dimensions $100$ and $50$, respectively.
-Finally, these nodes are flattened to an output layer with the binary classification output.
-All models were trained for $30$ epochs utilizing batch sizes of $1000$, the Adam's optimizer, binary cross-entropy loss, and a learning rate of $0.01$.
-The complete model configuration and hyperparameters can be found in our code repository \href{https://github.com/noelkelias/multitok}{https://github.com/noelkelias/multitok}.
+This is fed to a model including a single transformer layer \cite{vaswani2017attention}, with two attention heads, a position-wise feed-forward neural network containing two linear layers of dimensions $100$ and $200$, and a few LayerNorm \cite{ba2016layer} normalization layers of dimension $100$.
+Then, the nodes are flattened to an output layer for the binary classification.
+All models were trained for $20$ epochs utilizing batch sizes of $1000$, the Adam's optimizer, binary cross-entropy loss, and a learning rate of $0.01$.
+The complete model configuration and hyperparameters can be found in our code repository \texttt{https://github.com/noelkelias/multitok}.

+Our goal with the simulation was to ensure we \textit{most directly} evaluate the effect of different tokenizations on a model's performance.
+The best way to do this is to eliminate possible confounding variables outside tokenization that could affect a model's performance.
+Utilizing more complex architectures in smaller scale experiments could overcompensate a model's performance for bad tokenization \cite{zhou2024larger}.
+In addition, the performance of more complex classification tasks are often reflective of the underlying architecture rather than the inputted tokens \cite{singh2024tokenization, rajaraman2024toward}.
+The alternative was to train a LLM with vast amounts of training data and billions of parameters, which would negate immediate architectural and other confounding advantages, thereby focusing more directly on inputted training data (tokenizers).
+For this reason, we used a simple transformer model and tested on a basic classification dataset.